kid551/DhulkeeCoursera/README.md

 # Dhulkee Coursera

+## Updating codes with the latest Coursera API

+# Original Information
 [Dhulkee Coursera][1] is a GUI based application meant to batch download videos from [Coursera][2].
 It is much more functional than wget specifically in downloading videos from Coursera.org and easier to use than [coursera-dl][3].